michelgokan/simple-tsp/README.md

   python3.11 execute.py
   ```
 ### Compatibility
 > I utilized Python version 3.11.15 in my local environment.
-I strongly recommend using this version or a higher one, as I encountered difficulties when attempting to run the code with older Python versions.
+I strongly recommend using this version or a higher one, as I encountered difficulties when attempting to run the code with older Python versions, e.g., 3.11.12 didn't work because of a compatibility error.